 Last fall, one student explained how a BART station in San Francisco's busy shopping and commercial district can harbor irritating crimes that are almost impossible to eradicate: By Ingrid Mera Traveling to San Francisco by train might seem convenient, but ironically, it might actually prove to be an uncomfortable experience as you step onto … Continue reading Powell BART station

 Five months ago, the North Bay wildfires erupted.
 As the fall semester drew to a close, one of my students living in Petaluma shared her emotions about preparing to evacuate.
-Our thanks to the Petaluma Argus-Courier for publishing Maci Lee Martell’s fine work in a recent print edition but also posting online March 5, 2018: … Continue reading Staying Safe From Wildfires
+Our thanks to the Petaluma Argus-Courier for publishing Maci Lee Martell’s wonderful work in a recent print edition but also posting online March 5, 2018: … Continue reading Staying Safe From Wildfires